By Solful Kitchen

 Step 4

-Add water and milk to a microwave-safe bowl.
-Heat in 10-second increments until just warm.
+Add water and milk that should both be at room temperature.
 This will prevent the melted coconut oil from solidifying once mixed with these liquids.

 Step 5